entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 8. Anterior margin of premedian plate: convex (0); slightly concave (1).
 > Zhu (1996), Character 52; Jia *et al.* (2010), Character 2; Pan *et al.* (2018), Character 52; Wang and Zhu (2018), Character 8; Liu *et al*.
 (2023), Character 8; Plax and Lukševičs (2023), Character 8; Luo *et al*.
 (2025), Character 8.

-> - This character is contingent on the presence of premedian plate, Character 6 herein.
+> - This character is contingent on the presence of the premedian plate, Character 6 herein.

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is 0.